lucapette/web/main/content/writing/on-writing.markdown

 user interfaces).
 I was completely new to the topic and the ecosystem around React can be overwhelming.

-I started taking notes to help me with the learning process.
-After a couple of coding sessions I was looking at my notes and I realised I could transform them into a draft with little effort.
+I started taking notes to help myself learning React.
+After a couple of coding sessions, I was looking at my notes and I realised I could transform them into a draft with little effort.
 That was the first time I used the _note by note_ technique.

 So now I take notes about everything I do.
 I don't care if what I'm writing down is worth sharing or not.